 Milford Sound is best explored in the winter months.
 Don’t get me wrong, I love the warm sunsets in the summer on the Milford Sound foreshore, but seriously, the place is so overcrowded!
 During the winter, Milford is quiet and much more peaceful, cruises are cheaper, the famous Miter Peak is dipped in snow, and fewer boats sail the fiord making it my favorite time to visit!

-Last, is the option to rent a car in Queenstown and drive yourself.
-This is my top choice and I highly recommend spending the night in Te Anau or in Milford Sound at the Milford Sound Lodge so you can properly explore the road to Milford Sound from Queenstown.
-It’s one of the best road trips in New Zealand that’s best done without a tour!
+Last, is the option to rent a car in Queenstown (I use Discover Cars to find the best deal) and drive yourself.
+This is my top choice and I highly recommend spending the night in Te Anau or in Milford Sound at the Milford Sound Lodge so you can properly explore the road to Milford Sound.
+It’s one of the most incredible road trips in New Zealand that’s best done without a tour!

 6. Ride the gondola up to Bob’s Peak